+I edit and publish the Common Draft collection of contract clauses and templates, with extensive annotations and explanations.
 One of my main professional interests is exploring ways to speed up and simplify the contract-negotiation process, in the hope of helping businesses collaborate to do good things more quickly.
-Apropos of that, I publish the Common Draft commonplace book for contract drafters and reviewers.

 I'm also a lecturer at the University of Houston Law Center, where I teach advanced contract drafting and negotiation to third-year students.

 (For those who are curious — a surprising number — my given name is "Dell Charles," but I go by "D.C.," which my family has called me since birth to avoid confusion with my dad and my grandfather.
 My (German) last name is pronounced "Tate," just as U.S. House Speaker John Boehner's name is pronounced "Bayner.")